BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

-System Leadership: Locality
+System Leadership: Active Communities

-Our Locality Approach
+Our Locality Approach to creating Active Communities

 Across the county, we have huge variations in landscape and population.
 Each district shows significant differences in demographics, income levels, health and more.
 It is essential to us that our approach to enabling communities to experience the benefits of a healthy and active life is tailored to the unique circumstances of each district within Norfolk.
 This is what we refer to as our locality approach.